jmooring/hvm/README.md

 ## Configuration

+### Number of releases to display

 By default, the `hvm use` and `hvm install` commands display the 30 most recent releases.
 To change the number of releases displayed, you can do one of the following:

 - Set the `numtagstodisplay` option in the hvm configuration file.
 You can find the path to the configuration file by running the `hvm config` command.
-- Set the `HVM_NUMTAGSTODISPLAY` environment variable
+- Set the `HVM_NUMTAGSTODISPLAY` environment variable.

 To display all releases since v0.54.0, set the value to `-1`.
 Releases before v0.54.0 were not semantically versioned.

-## Rate limiting
+### GitHub personal access token

-GitHub limits the number of requests that can be made to its API per hour.
-Unauthenticated clients are limited to 60 requests per hour.
+GitHub limits the number of requests that can be made to its API per hour to 60 for unauthenticated clients.
 If you exceed this limit, hvm will display a message indicating when the limit will be reset.
 This is typically within minutes.

+If you regularly exceed this limit, you can create a GitHub personal access token with read-only public repository access.
+Then, you can do either of the following:

+- Set the `githubtoken` option in the hvm configuration file.
+You can find the path to the configuration file by running the hvm config command.
+- Set the `HVM_GITHUBTOKEN` environment variable.

+With a personal access token, GitHub limits API requests to 5,000 per hour.

 [go]: https://go.dev/doc/install
 [hugo]: https://github.com/gohugoio/hugo/#readme